jpj1019/odin-recipes/README.md

-# odin-recipes
+# EASY RECIPES
-Current Project: create basic website pointing to three different recipes.
+GOAL: create basic website, with some pictures, pointing to three different recipes.